greenfork/greensky/posts/2020-05-10-how-to-write-a-blog,-part+2.md

 1. `$` - this is not a part of a command, don't write it, no one writes it.
-   This is just a convention which means that the following command should be written in the terminal.
+   This is just a convention which means that the following command should be written in the [terminal].

 2. `ls posts/` - `ls` means list files, `posts/` points to the directory, where we want to list files.
 Currently typing just `ls posts/` has the